-Any student with music experience is welcome to audition for this group.
-Students are expected to have a basic knowledge of reading music.
+This class is designed for any student who wants to learn to sing and understand music.
 Students will work on sight reading and part singing.
-Students will learn to play piano well enough to help them work on their singing part on their own.
-This choir performs challenging 3 or 4-part music written for a large choir.
+Students will learn to play piano well enough to help them work on their singing part.
+This choir performs 2-part, 3-part and 4-part music written for a large choir.
 The fall, Christmas and spring concerts, as well as performances at competition and in the community are required.
 A calendar will be provided at the beginning of each semester.
+This course fulfills your fine arts credit.